-This paper talks about the design of Quality of Service (QoS) in IPv6.
-Though IPv6 main header has a 20-bit Flow Label field for QoS implementation purposes, it has not yet been exploited.
+IntServ and DiffServ present two alternative solutions of resolving QoS problems in the Internet.
+This paper talks about the design of Quality of Service (QoS) in IPv6 that provides support for IntServ and DiffServ Quality of Service.
+Though the IPv6 Base Header has a 20-bit Flow Label field for QoS implementation purposes, it has not yet been exploited.
 Few Internet drafts give various definitions of the 20-bit Flow Label in IPv6, each with its own advantages and disadvantages.
 This paper provides an analysis of these definitions and subsequently suggests a specification, which in view of the author can provide an efficient Quality of Service using a hybrid approach.